Panhead Vs. Shovelhead: Core Difference Overview

 Bore And Stroke Design:

-The engine’s bore and stroke design and size also control its capacity.
-Furthermore, it is referred to as engine size.
+The engine‘s bore and stroke design and size also control its capacity.
+Furthermore, people refer to it as engine size.
 So, let’s see the difference in the size of Shovelhead and Panhead engines.

 Starting System:

-One of the biggest overhauls in the engine design for Harley was seen in Panhead and Shovelhead.
+Panhead and Shovelhead saw one of the biggest overhauls in Harley’s engine design.
 The difference was most prominent in their starting mechanism.
 Until the Panhead engines, Harley Davidson motorcycles used the conventional kick-starter mechanism.
-It needed physical strength to kick start the engine.
+It needed physical strength to kick-start the engine.

-As Harley changed the Panhead engine and shifted to the Shovelhead engine, it also got rid of the kick-starter mechanism.
+As Harley changed the Panhead engine and shifted to the Shovelhead engine, it also removed the kick-starter mechanism.
 Harley has introduced their electric start for Shovelhead engines.
-It improved the engine efficiency and riding smoothness.
+It improved the engine fuel efficiency and riding smoothness.

 Advantages And Disadvantages Of Shovelhead And Panhead Engines